AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 ---
 title: Migrating to Adobe Identity Management
 description: This tutorial will help you navigate the migration of your Marketo Engage subscriptions and users to the Adobe Admin Console.
-role: User, Admin, Leader
+role: Admin
-level: Beginner, Intermediate, Experienced
+level: Intermediate, Experienced
 recommendations: noDisplay, noCatalog
 last-substantial-update: 2024-07-26
 feature: Marketing